jSwanson99/ClickCannon/README.md

 # otelspam
-A program for replaying OTel data
+A program for replaying OTel data and simulating user queries

 ## Usage